 - How did it start?
 Online or physical world?

 - What are the personal flaws that attracted each to the other?

 You may not know any of these answers, but by the end of the book, these questions will drive the actions of the characters.

 Another important questions is: What’s your genre?
 If you’re writing romance, you’ll have to delve into this subject much more than if you write mystery/thrillers.
 Romance readers buy books as much for the lusty love lost as the plot.
 But not thriller readers.
 There, if the love interest is secondary to the plot, they’re fine.
 If it’s only alluded to, you will likely still satisfy them.
 What about literary fiction?
 Emotion is good.
 Introspective questioning is better.
 Romance is secondary.

-Love is about emotion.
+An article on Insider talks about how love is an emotion.
 That’s where you write it.
 How do the character’s feel?
 Are they distracted at the scent worn by her/his love interest, even when worn by another?
 Or does s/he barely notice?
 Are they Sheldon (from Big Bang Theory) or Lolita?